Identification of different types of high-frequency defects in superconducting qubits: Experimental demonstration

 Figure~\ref{fig4}(a) shows results of the measurement of the qubit excited-state population as a function of the applied magnetic flux and amplitude of the spin-locking Y-pulse.
+Additional time-domain data are shown in~\cref{preliminary}, which correspond to simulations shown in~\cref{fig1}(c) and~\cref{fig2}(c).
+In experiments, we recalibrated all flux-dependent measurement parameters --- including the cavity frequency, qubit frequency, Rabi frequency, and the corresponding duration of an X-pulse --- at each applied magnetic flux value.
 The signal-to-noise ratio was improved by using the phase-cycling method~(\cref{phase-cycling}).
 The amplitude of the spin-locking Y-pulse was calibrated in the units of the Rabi frequency $\Omega$~(\cref{calibration}).
-The appropriate duration of the spin-locking Y-pulse $\tau=$\,60\,$\mu$s was determined in time-domain measurements~(\cref{preliminary}).
+The appropriate duration of the spin-locking Y-pulse $\tau =$\,60\,$\mu$s was determined in time-domain measurements~(\cref{preliminary}).
 The amplitudes of X-pulses were fixed (in voltage units), while their duration was adjusted at each magnetic flux bias to ensure the required rotation angle.
 Typically, the X-pulse duration was about 40 ns.
 The repetition period of the sequence was sufficiently long (typically, about 1\,ms) to keep the temperature of the mixing chamber stage of the dilution refrigerator below 30\,mK.